 With time, it gets significantly easier.
 Popular conferences look for top experts AND speakers, and may ask you to record a short video demonstrating your presentation skills.
 Recording some videos from your initial presentations could save you some hassle, especially if you upload them on YouTube and post them on your site.

 This isn’t about intellectual property.
 It’s about figuring out what works.
 Doing the right marketing research and doing due diligence for yourself, testing proven channels, and bootstrapping your brand faster.

 Also, there are hundreds of thousands of public speakers with different background stories so it’s important to see how your own pans into all of that.
 Once you find overlapping profiles, find out where they speak and continue to do this until you find out people you want to resemble.

 Step 4: Determine Your USP

 Event organizers look for diversity.
-Otherwise, they would just have invite one person to do full-day training.
+Otherwise, they would just have to invite one person to teach a full-day training.

-There are different ways to brand yourself.
-If your core skillset is oversaturated, you can always niche down and combine several skills into a new, unique mix.
+There are multiple ways to brand yourself.
+If your core skill set is over-represented, you can always niche down and combine several skills into a new, unique mix.

 Remember Josh’s presentation portfolio?